Environmental Initiative, Environmental Studies & Environmental Policy

 Attribute/Distribution: HU, SS

-This course can be 1) directed readings or research on an Environmental Studies topic, or 2) a project-based experience that puts students' understanding of environmental justice, environmental health, or environmental planning into practice.
+This course can be 1) directed readings on an environmental topic, 2) environmental research involving primary data collection and analysis, or 3) a project-based experience that puts students' understanding of environmental justice, environmental health, or environmental planning into practice.
 Consent of program director required.

 Repeat Status: Course may be repeated.